Skip to content

 As tight as ±0.0002"

-CMM inspection included
+CMM inspection available on request

 ISO (partners)